Always on Voting: A Framework for Repetitive Voting on the Blockchain: Always on Voting Framework

-From the initialization of AoV until the next regular election, the validator smart contract accepts all future Bitcoin block headers.
-The new block headers (as part of the block) arriving every 10 minutes on average are appended to the Bitcoin blockchain.
-The BPO is responsible for timely supplying\footnote{To cater to chain forks and respect the finality of the Bitcoin network, we assume only blocks with at least 6 confirmations.} each new block header to the VDF prover and validator contract.
+From the initialization of AoV until the next regular elections, the validator smart contract accepts all future Bitcoin block headers.
+The new block headers (as part of their blocks) arriving every 10 minutes on average are appended to the Bitcoin blockchain.
+The BPO is responsible for timely supplying\footnote{ To respect the finality of the Bitcoin network, we assume that BPO supplies only the block headers that contain at least 6 confirmations on top of them.
+As a consequence, the probability that such a confirmed block will be reverted is negligible.
+Note that this does not influence the chances of $ADV_{min}$ to succeed since she is already ``delayed'' by VDF in finding multiple PoW solutions at the same height; therefore, she prefers to work on top of the chain with her new attempts. } each new block header to the VDF prover and validator contract.
 The VDF prover computes the VDF on each of those block headers after they are supplied.

-\myparagraph{Example of VDF Computation and Effect} We demonstrate the situation in the following simplified example.
-Let us assume 10 block headers $BH_{i+1},...,BH_{i+10}$ to be produced in $\sim$100 minutes.
-We divide the 100 minutes into 5 intervals (i.e., 20-minute chunks).
-In practice, the block headers appear sequentially over time, about once every 10 minutes.
-On average, two block headers will be produced within each 20-minute interval.
-When the first block header $BH_{i+1}$ arrives, the validator contract verifies whether $VDF(BH_{i+1})$ mod 2 is equal to 0.

-When the next block header is available, it verifies whether $VDF(BH_{i+2})$ mod 2 = 0.
-This is done for all 10 block headers in a chain.
-Whenever the condition evaluates to zero, the validator contract triggers the computation of the epoch tally.

-The role of the VDF is to force a Bitcoin mining adversary to wait for at least 10 minutes, so she cannot find more than 1 PoW solution per Bitcoin block and check if $VDF(BH_i)$~mod~$2$ is in her favor (i.e., $VDF(BH_i)$~mod~$2 = 0$), which enables her to trigger the end of epoch arbitrary.
-Without VDF, there is no time lock, and a mining adversary may be able to check $VDF(BH_i)$~mod~$2 = 0$ in earlier than 10 minutes.
-If unfavorable, she may be able to search for another PoW puzzle solution (nonce) for the same block, increasing the probability of finding a nonce that triggers the epoch tally.
-The VDF is used to prevent this from occurring.
-I.e., a mining adversary, on top of finding a valid Bitcoin nonce, is forced to take on the role of a VDF solver (see details in \autoref{sec:miningadv}).